defold/extension-spine/docs/index.md

 ---
 title: Spine animation in Defold
-brief: This manual explains how to bring Spine animations from _Spine_ or _Dragon Bone_ into Defold.
+brief: This manual explains how to bring Spine animations from _Spine_ into Defold.
 ---

 # Spine animation